hishamislah-py/Unified-Chatbot-/backend/README_SETUP.md

 **Out-of-scope questions getting answers:**
 - Verify the question is truly out-of-scope
 - Check workflow_path in response to see which nodes executed

+**Session not found error:**
+- Server may have restarted (sessions are in-memory)
+- Refresh the page to create a new session
+- Sessions auto-recreate on next request

 ## Development Tips